 After being harvested the cork oak needs around 6-7 years to grow a new bark, for making new corks.
 Being that the process of making new corks is very time-consuming, it is understandable that they aren’t cheap and the supply is limited.

 One of the most known problems of this natural cap is known as cork taint.
-A fungus that grows in the cork produces trichloroanisole (TCA), which causes the loss of flavors in wine, the change of color and unpleasant aromas of wet cardboard, mold or wet clothes that completely cover the wines real character and the wine becomes undrinkable.
+A fungus that grows in the cork produces trichloroanisole (TCA), which causes the loss of flavours in wine, the change of colour and unpleasant aromas of wet cardboard, mould or wet clothes that completely cover the wines real character and the wine becomes undrinkable.
 If you plan to age your wine sealed with cork, you need to be aware that the cork needs to stay moist and in contact with the wine inside.
-You'll have to store your bottles by the side, not upside down.
+You’ll have to store your bottles by the side, not upside down.

 Wines that are destined for long-term aging and maturing for years, usually have high-quality corks.
 This means that they are made of 100% pure cork which bring the price tag of the bottle higher.
 They are expensive and limited in the supply, so you probably won’t find natural corks in bottles that are under 25 Eur.